stakit/stakit/readme.md

 That's all about writers.

 ## See Also
+- [choo](https://github.com/choojs/choo) - sturdy 4kb frontend framework
+- [documentify](https://github.com/stackhtml/documentify) - Modular HTML bundler
 - [jalla](https://github.com/jallajs/jalla) - Lightning fast web compiler and server in one (also thanks for a lot of code snippets!)
-- [documentify](https://github.com/stackhtml/documentify) - Modular HTML bundler